hackclub/hackclub/workshops/populous_cities/README.md

 }
 ```

-Explanation: We imported `useEffect` and `useState` as we'll use it later in this workshop.
+Explanation: We imported `useEffect` and `useState` as we'll use it later in the workshop.
 Next, `MapContainer`, `CircleMarker`, `TileLayer` and `Tooltip` are the 4 components that we are going to use to plot our map.
 Similarly, we also import the CSS styles for the map from `leaflet`.

 Next, we use inline styles to align the heading to the center.